abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 recurring sense of dis-ease, discontent, dissatisfaction.
 We need to make a strong determination to investigate it, understand it, resolve it, relinquish it, not shrink back from it and really try to dig it out.
-We are trying to understand the nature of the human condition—the condition that keeps us cycling back to that feeling of dis-ease.
+We are trying to understand the nature of the human condition---the condition that keeps us cycling back to that feeling of dis-ease.
 It's a willingness to patiently put forth effort and to work with our experiences.
 This is an opportunity for us to learn how to do that in